Leila Trapmann

 Leila Gardner von Meister (1871 - 1957) was an Anglo-American author.

 Life and career

 Trapmann was born in 1871 in Sunbury-on-Thames to German-American plantation owners from Charleston, South Carolina.

 Trapmann wrote and illustrated The Spoofah and the Antidote in 1898.

-In 1900, Trapmann married German politician Karl Wilhelm von Meister at St Peters Church in London.
+In 1900, Trapmann married German politician Karl Wilhelm von Meister at St Peter's Church in London.
 They celebrated their silver wedding anniversary 25 years later.

 Trapmann and Meister had their first child, Friedrich Wilhelm von Meister on 19 July 1903.
-Kaiser Wilhelm II telegrammed the family expressing his wish to become the child's godson.
+Kaiser Wilhelm II telegrammed the family expressing his wish to become the child's godfather.

 Trapmann died in 1957 in the United States.